lourod1987/Final-Frontierv2/README.md

 * Avoid taking damage.
 Each time an enemy ship hits you will lose a health bar.
 * You start with 3 health bars.
 * Destroy as many enemy ships as possible to get the highest score.
+* Enemies not destroyed come back around to attack after exiting bottom of the screen.
 * Game will launch first wave of enemies after 5 seconds.
 * Survive for a minute and a half (01:30) to win!